DeepSense6G/Multi-Modal-V2V-Beam-Prediction-Challenge-2023-Baseline/README.md

 Baseline for the DeepSense6G Beam Prediction Challenge 2023 based on V2V datasets.

 ## Requirements to run the code
-Basic Python installation + NumPy, SciPy, Pandas, tqdm

-All packages are available in pip or the default conda repositories.
-The environment packages are exported in ```deepsense-env.txt```, but most of them are not necessary.
+The Python environment used is exported in ```deepsense-env.txt```, but most of them are not necessary.
+All that is necessary to run the scripts is a basic Python installation and the
+modules:
+- NumPy
+- SciPy
+- Pandas
+- tqdm
+- Pickle
+- Matplotlib

 Here are the recommended steps to setup a Python environment that can run this code: